-PRIV 429 Legal regulation of electronic commerce 3-0-3 This course covers the following topics: definition of electronic commerce and its increasing importance, electronic contracts, electronic signature, electronic evidence, electronic payment, and lastly guarantees of confidentiality and privacy in electronic transactions.
-Prerequisite: PRIV317 PUBL 495 International human rights law 3-0-3 This course deals with the definition of right and its divisions.
+PRIV 429 Legal regulation of electronic commerce 3-0-3 increasin g import c payme ons. ers the following topics: definition of electronic commerc cance, electronic contracts, electronic signature, electronic nt, and lastly guarantees of confidentiality and privacy in /317 evidence, PUBL 495 International human rights law 3-0-3 This course deals with the definition of right and its divisions.
 Then it focuses on human rights, its place among other rights, stages of development and methods of its protection in international conventions, Islamic law and in the UAE constitution.
-Prerequisite: PUBL393 PUBL296International humanitarian law3-0-3This course includes the definition of international humanitarian law, and the study of the theory of war in customary international law, and the principle of the prohibition of the use of armed force in contemporary international relations, with reference to the evolution of the concept of international armed conflict and international efforts exerted www.ecuc.ac.ae
+Prerequisite: PUBL393 PUBL 296 International humanitarian law 3-0-3 the theor the use of evolution to contai the rules codified ry of war of armed of the c n the va of interr in the formal arm des the definition of international humanitarian law, and the in customary international law, and the principle of the prol l force in contemporary international relations, with referent oncept of international armed conflict and international effort rious forms of the use of armed force.
+It also includes a sta- national law relating to the protection war has also been deve four Geneva Conventions of 1949, the evolution of the ed conflict, crime, war. hibition of ace to the ts exerted tement of loped and

-Catalog 2014-2015
+Catalog 2017-2018